TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 But as we know from [*Silicon Valley*](https://www.youtube.com/watch?v=jnDk8BcqoR), zip files have the potential to be dangerous.

-In this post, we'll delve into the intriguing world of zip file upload attacks, exploring various methods that allow attackers to gain unauthorized read and write privileges.
+In this post, we'll delve into the intriguing world of zip upload attacks, exploring various methods that allow attackers to gain unauthorized read and write privileges.

 {% alert "danger" %}
 Disclaimer: The content provided in this blog post is intended purely for educational purposes.
 The author does not assume any responsibility for the potential misuse of the information presented herein.
 Readers are advised to exercise caution and utilize the knowledge gained responsibly and within legal boundaries.